Skip to main content

 Run Python applications with uWSGI

-This tutorial explains how to run a basic Python application with uWSGI in userspace.
+This article explains how to run Python apps on Nine's managed servers with uWSGI in userspace.

 For the example below, we assume that your application supports wsgi.
 If you use Django or Flask, this is already the case.